SchumacherFM/Magento-FastIndexer/README.md

 Reindexing will be done in the so called Shadow Databases.

 Therefore the table swapping operation is done atomically after the reindexing, which means that no other session can access any of the index/flat tables while the swapping is running.

 This swapping operation needs **~0.003 seconds**.

 If there are any database triggers associated with an index/flat table which is swapped to a different Shadow Database, then the swapping operation will fail.

 When the swapping operation is running and there are any locked tables or active transactions then the swapping will fail.

 **If the swapping fails nothing will break.** Just rerun the indexer.

-The current Magento database user must also have the ALTER and DROP privileges on the original table, and the CREATE and INSERT privileges on the new tables in the Shadow Databases.
+The current Magento database user must also have the ALTER and DROP privileges on the original table, and the SELECT,ALTER,DROP,CREATE and INSERT privileges on the new tables in the Shadow Databases.

 Performance
 -----------